ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Extended Evaluation and Results

 \subsection{Benchmarking Infographic Chart Code Generation}

 \paragraph{Settings} Table~\ref{tab:models} lists the 17 LVLMs along with their API names used in this experiment.
 Since our task involves generating executable code with relatively long outputs, we conducted a small-scale pilot study to assess the basic code generation capability of each model.
-Based on this, we excluded models that consistently failed to produce meaningful or complete outputs under our task setting—for example, Phi-4—due to their limited capacity or inability to handle long sequences.
-We use greedy decoding (temperature $\tau=0$) across all models to ensure deterministic outputs.
+Based on this, we excluded models that consistently failed to produce meaningful or complete outputs under our task setting—for example, Phi-4—due to their limited capacity or inability to handle long sequences. \yukai{For illustration, we present the results of two smaller models (Qwen2.5-VL-7B, Phi-4-6B) on our benchmark in Table~\ref{tab:code-smaller-models}.} We use greedy decoding (temperature $\tau=0$) across all models to ensure deterministic outputs.
 To maximize the chance of obtaining complete and executable code, we configure each model to generate as many tokens as possible, setting the maximum generation length to $min(16384, A)$, where $A$ denotes the model's maximum generation limit.
 This helps mitigate the risk of incomplete outputs, which result in non-executable code.

 \paragraph{Benchmark details} Our benchmark includes 75 chart types and 68 layout templates in \dataset.
 The associated tabular data contains an average of 15.02 data points.
 We also compute statistics on the number of SVG elements in all infographic charts, as this metric partially reflects the complexity of reproducing a given chart.
 On average, each chart contains 77.93 SVG elements, including 28.52 \texttt{text} elements and 8.07 \texttt{image} elements.
 Other commonly used visual elements include \texttt{rect} ($M=24.36$), \texttt{circle} ($M=6.21$), \texttt{path} ($M=5.78$), and \texttt{line} ($M=3.21$).
 Among all chart types, waffle charts are the most element-dense, with an average of 677.55 elements, while funnel charts are the simplest, with an average of only 14.60 elements.